Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 See https://github.com/czheo/mojo.vim for Mojo syntax highlighting.

 ### 2.10.2 Working with a Jupyter notebook
 Mojo works in a REPL environment, like a Jupyter notebooks.

-To do that, it is interpreted, or JIT (Just In Time) compiled through OrcJIT.
-When working with Jupyter notebooks, it's not allowed to mix Python and Mojo code in one cell.
-The `%%python` is used at the top of a notebook cell in Mojo to indicate that the cell contains Python code.
-Variables, functions, and imports defined in a Python cell are available for access in future Mojo cells.
-This allows you to write and execute normal Python code within a Mojo notebook.
+1) First you have to install the Mojo SDK.

-To install Jupyter notebook locally:
+2) To install Jupyter notebook locally:
 * First install Python from `https://www.python.org/downloads/`
 * `pip install notebook`
 Then the `jupyter lab` or `jupyter notebook` command starts up a local browser page where you can start a new notebook with the `.ipynb` extension.